gdepeute/dae.notes/estaff.notes.md

   - New lambda custom authorizer will dramatically improve the reliability of these reports
   - Current API gateway logs missing critical information (due to truncation of 1024 bytes) to tie all the transactions together
 - Spending more time in Elastic to evolve our ability to detect and alert on issues

+- Udpates:
+  - Bob, next payroll front, still fighting with PayPlan on second installment
+  - Must put the payroll in tomorrow as we are in the penalty box with ADP
+  - Call with PayPlan guys this morning, gave them access to accounts and Meta portal
+  - USVP wants to meet to discuss how we can scale up quickly
+    - Meeting at USVP on Wednesday at noon
+  - Bob reading "The Wisdom of the Bull Frog" - recommending
+  - Move occuring on Friday from current location over to TechMart

 # EStaff 4/3/23